Nanawith7/A-prompt-to-cause-singularity-with-perfect-ethics/docs/hypotheses/Programming/AI-Driven_Construction_Methodology_for_Ultra-High-Precision,_Resource-Efficient_Quasi-Autonomous_Systems.md

 This specification is not code; it is a **form‑system** that any implementation must conform to.

+#### 2.1.1.
+Intent Elicitation via Deep Coding
+The bottleneck of manual specification authoring is eliminated through Deep Coding’s iterative questioning.
+The AI does not require the user to write the structural specification directly.
+Instead, it engages in stepwise questioning (e.g., “What should the main entities be?”, “How should these modules communicate?”).
+The user’s responses incrementally define the specification.
+As a result, the human role collapses to two activities:
+- **Intent articulation**: answering clarifying questions.
+- **Validation**: confirming that the final artifact matches the original intent.

 ### 2.2.
 Generative Conformance
 Given the structural specification, the AI generates implementation artifacts (code, configuration, tests) that are **guaranteed to conform** to the defined structure.
 Because all parts derive from the same consistent form:
 - No cross-module contradictions emerge.